icon-project/loopchain/README.md

 Total supply of ICX in decimal: 800460000000000000000000000
 ```

-* Create your account on Mainnet if you don't have one.
-For Mainnet, we recommend you to create your account on Official ICONex application.
+* To send transaction on Mainnet, you need an ICON account and a balance.
+If you don't have on, please create your account on official ICONex application as guide below.

 1. Go to our website at https://icon.foundation
 2. Click ‘Wallet’ button on the top
 3. Move to Chrome extension page (https://chrome.google.com/webstore/detail/iconex-beta/flpiciilemghbmfalicajoolhkkenfel?hl=en)
 4. Click “Add on +CHROME” button on the upper right corner

+**For detailed ICON mainnet network information, please refer to [here](https://github.com/icon-project/icon-project.github.io/blob/master/docs/icon_network.md#mainnet).**

 * get balance